ulusuccy656/alx-zero_day/README.md

-My first task in command
+My first task in emacs
-My second task